Hihaj/Boxofon/README.md

 - Implement support for sending sms.

 - Implement some form of authentication of incoming e-mails.
 How can we know that the sender is not spoofed?
 SPF + DKIM?
+Don't forget about mail aliases ("sender" possibly differs from "from").

 - Automatically import Twilio numbers upon authorization (to allow for re-signups).